TatarchI/DataScience_Portfolio_IvanTatarchuk/Urban Image Segmentation Using Clustering and Edge Detection (Odesa)/README.md

 - What types of real-world forms can be detected using shape and edge analysis

 ---

-## 🎯 Objectives

-- Apply **KMeans clustering** to extract visual regions by color
-- Test various values of `k` to find optimal segmentation granularity
-- Enhance image clarity with **CLAHE + HSV boosting**
-- Use **Canny edge detection** and **vector contouring** to identify shapes and objects
-- Analyze visual layers of a real urban environment with minimal supervision

----

 ## 💼 Business Use Case

 This R&D prototype demonstrates how low-cost computer vision techniques can be used for: